 - Mr. Simon Hatchett

 In 1966 the Board of Regents approved the establishment of a small residential campus at Harlow, Essex approximately midway between London and Cambridge.
 The Campus went through extensive modernisation in 2002 and the refurbished campus was designed to meet the needs of today's students - those from Memorial University of Newfoundland wishing to study in Europe and those in Europe interested in pursuing studies at Harlow Campus.
-Additionally the Campus is now suited for executive programs and conferences, with technologically equipped meeting facilities and residence accommodations for up to 51, as well as excellent food service capacity.
+The Campus is equipped with technologically equipped meeting facilities and residence accommodations for up to 51, as well as excellent food service capacity.